toteat/design_system_vue/README.md

 1. Consuming projects can determine their own target environments
 2. Tree-shaking and other optimizations work more effectively
 3. The library bundle remains smaller and more efficient

+### CSS Handling

+Component styles are bundled directly with the components.
+Your client project is responsible for handling CSS extraction and optimization according to your needs.

 ### Configuration in consuming projects